GCSEChemistry

 Key Concepts

-• 5The law of conservation of mass states that mass is neither created nor destroyed in a chemical reaction.
+• 2Conservation of mass states that mass is neither created nor destroyed

 Simple Explanation